Monitoring Forces in Tunnel Sections with Force Meters and DAQ Systems

 We at Dexman know better than anyone that the right information is the most important thing.
 Because if a measurement is not correct, the solution is of no use to you.
 This applies not only to the solutions we offer, but also to the way in which we communicate.
 At Dexman, we stand for quality, service and solution orientation.
 In this, it is important to provide the right information, offer a good solution and be honest with each other.

-Dexman is a supplier with a wide range of load cellsweighing platformspallet scalescrane scales, force sensorstorque metersmeasuring amplifierspressure sensors en displacement sensors.
-You can contact us for standard versions, but also for custom-made components and complete weighing solutions.
-The choice of the right components usually starts with extensive advice.
+Dexman is a supplier with a wide range of load cells , weighing platforms , pallet scales , crane scales , force sensors , torque meters , measuring amplifiers , pressure sensors , and displacement sensors .
+You can come to us for standard versions, as well as custom-made components and complete weighing solutions.
+In most cases, choosing the right components begins with comprehensive advice.

-We are active in the following sectors: offshore, aerospace, logistics, agriculture, food and pharma.
-Thank you for your interest in Dexman products and services.
-We look forward to the opportunity to serve you..
+We are active in the following sectors, among others: offshore, aerospace, logistics, agriculture, food, and pharma.
+Thank you for your interest in Dexman's products and services.
+We look forward to the opportunity to be of service to you.

-If you would like to receive more information or a quote, please feel free to contact us contact Contact us.
+If you would like to receive more information or a quotation, please feel free to contact us.